openpolitics/groupthink/README.md

 Your new site will be visible at `https://{{your-username}}.github.io/{{repository-name}}`.
 If you've set up a CNAME on your user site, the URL will be different, but you're advanced enough to work that out yourself.

-You'll also need to add an `idea` label which will be used when creating new idea issues.

 ### Create a GitHub API token

 Visit the [Personal Access Tokens page](https://github.com/settings/tokens) on your GitHub account to create a token for accessing the API.